 Use as part of an aromatic sauce for game meats

 Pairs well with duck, venison, or wild boar.
 Pan fry meat to desired doneness then set aside to rest.
 Turn heat down to low, add this balsamic to that same pan, bring to a simmer and then add stock, lemon or orange zest, and fresh sage or thyme.
 Simmer until reduced by 2/3.
 Season with salt and pepper and then pour over meat.

 Add a splash into your favourite summertime refreshment

 Give lemonades and ice teas a delicious twist with the addition of a few teaspoons of this balsamic.
 For an extra special drink add fresh berries and mint.

 Adds a rich fruity note to pork or chicken marinades

-Try combining this balsamic with olive oil, grated ginger, garlic, dijon mustard, sea salt and cracked pepper for a fruity marinade.
-Let meat marinade in the mixure for at least 1 hour before cooking.
+Try combining this balsamic with olive oil, grated ginger, garlic, Dijon mustard, sea salt and cracked pepper for a fruity marinade.
+Let meat marinade in the mixture for at least 1 hour before cooking.

 Add to fruit pies, crumbles and other desserts for a unique twist

 Try adding it to the fruit mixture before baking pies, cobblers, and crumbles.
 Serve with a side of vanilla ice cream.
 Also great drizzled over lemon sponge cakes and shortbread cookies.